 - Roxbury Heritage State Park Project

-The Roxbury Heritage State Park Signature Park Project is one of six urban park projects that have been identified as priorities for the Patrick Administration.
+The Roxbury Heritage State Park Signature Park Project is one of six urban park projects that have been identified as priorities.
 These projects will help revitalize urban neighborhoods by opening up or upgrading green spaces for outdoor recreation and by rehabilitating historic community landmarks.
 The Executive Office of Energy and Environmental Affairs is working with state agencies, municipal governments, and local community leaders to implement these projects on an expedited timeline, with the goal of having each project substantially complete by the end of 2014.

 - Southern New England Trunkline Trail (SNETT) and Blackstone River Greenway Projects